 The 3xx HTTP Status Codes

-These are shown when you request an address and are sent somewhere else.
-There’s a bunch of different types of different types of redirects:
+These HTTP response error codes are shown when you request an address and are sent somewhere else.
+There’s a bunch of different types of redirects:

 - 301 – Moved Permanently;